SM 25x375 [2xM8] / N42 - magnetic roller

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus or other advanced devices.
+- Significant importance in advanced technologically fields – are used in hard drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: